-8.8 OTHER TREE PROTECTION PRECAUTIONS
+8.9 OTHER TREE PROTECTION PRECAUTIONS

-- NO fires lit on site within 20 metres of any tree to be retained. - NO fuels, oils or substances with will be damaging to the tree shall be spilled or poured on site. - NO storage of any materials within the root protection zone.
+- NO fires lit on site within 20 metres of any tree to be retained. - NO fuels, oils or substances which will be damaging to the tree shall be spilled or poured on site. - NO storage of any materials within the root protection zone.

-8.9 HARD / SOFT LANDSCAPING NEAR RETAINED TREES
+8.10 HARD / SOFT LANDSCAPING NEAR RETAINED TREES